asadmahmood19/Image_Processing/README.md

 # Shopify Product Image Background Remover

-This Python script retrieves all products and their images from a Shopify store, removes their backgrounds using the [rembg](https://github.com/danielgatis/rembg) library, and updates the existing images on Shopify to have transparent backgrounds.
+This Python script retrieves all products and their images from a Shopify store, removes their backgrounds using the [rembg](https://github.com/danielgatis/rembg) library, and Updates the existing Shopify product images with the processed (Removed background) versions.
 This keeps the same image order and simply updates the original images in place.

 ## Features
 - Fetches all products from a Shopify store.